 “Of course, the general feeling is still “OMFG That was AMAZING” but the show surpassed even my highest expectations.
 The worry for a Male strip show is the cheese factor and it is very easy to stray from classy to sleazy.
 The fact they tackle this head-on by the comic intro where cheese and sleaze is the order of the day before breaking it down into something completely differently ensures right from the off the show is on another level.

 There is a strong theme of female empowerment throughout the show and while Channing’s involvement was clear it seems unlikely this element was delivered by him so on point.
-There was clearly a large female involvement in the Show, possible from Jenna Dewan as they were still a couple back then, The Choreography was pure Channing though.
+There was clearly a large female involvement in the Show, possibly from Jenna Dewan as they were still a couple back then, The Choreography was pure Channing though.
 Of Course, it would have been great if Mike had been Channing, this was never the idea of the show, but you can dream”

-“The Main point of the show is, of course, the eye candy and this did not disappoint but the performers are far more than just well-chizzeled guys and are all incredible dancers executing their art with expert precision”
+“The Main point of the show is, of course, the eye candy and this did not disappoint but the performers are far more than just well-chiseled guys and are all incredible dancers executing their art with expert precision”

 So yeah, Kate liked it, as I would imagine most girls of similar interest would.
 Simply put if you liked the film you are going to love the show.